spacewalk01/covid19-detection-with-chest-xray/README.md

 ![alt text](figs/augment.png)

 #### Evaluation
-On 400 random test images (100 positive for COVID-19), accuracy of the trained was 95% (AUC, 0.92).
+On 400 random test images (100 positive for COVID-19), the overall accuracy of the trained model was 95% (AUC, 0.92).
 ![alt text](figs/cm.png)

 #### Visualization